mogenson/lua-macos-app/README.md

 We can also set a metatable with a custom `__index` function for the `struct objc_class` type.
 This time, we'll treat the key argument as the selector for a method to call on the class.
 Instead of a value, we create and return a function with `self` as the first argument.
 This matches Lua's normal syntax for calling a Lua method by using the `()` operator to call the function returned by `__index` and Lua's `:` syntax to pass `self` as the first argument.

-Since Objective-C uses `:` as part of selector names, but that's a reserved token for Lua, we'll write our selector names in Lua with `_` and subsitute the characters before calling `sel_registerName`.
+Since Objective-C uses `:` as part of selector names, but that's a reserved token for Lua, we'll write our selector names in Lua with `_` and substitute the characters before calling `sel_registerName`.
 If the selector name doesn't end with `_`, we'll add one so all selector names have a final `:`.

 ```lua
 ffi.metatype("struct objc_class", {